Office Clutter Solutions

 A few ideas are:

-• A basket on your desk for all incoming papers.
+- A paper-sized basket on your desk for all incoming papers.

-• A file on your computer for digital files.
+- A file system on your computer for organizing digital files.

 A few ideas are: